BenjaminJPalmer/test-python-selenium/README.md

 ## TODO

-Add writing funcitonality so that the screenshot name or error message is printed to the .csv file.
+Add writing functionality so that the screenshot name or error message is printed to the .csv file.